 Hover phase is configured to allow the helicopter maintain the position in the air.
 The only difference between this phase and the Take Off phase is the Safe distance value which is set at 0 [m] in this case.

 Hover phase panel

-In Cruise phase, the Guidance is a “Cruise”.
+In this phase, the Guidance is Cruise.
 The parameters to set are the Cruise Speeds (Cruise and Waypoint reach) and Acceleration limits.

 Yaw Guidance is set in order to make the helicopter controlling yaw angle following the heading angle.

 This phase has the same settings of the Take-off with a positive value of Safe distance (positive down).

 Landing phase panel

 In this phase are set the same parameters of the Take Off phase.
 The only 2 changes are: